Knowing how to boost your credit score can feel like a mysterious quest.

 This myth comes from confusing two types of credit score inquiries:

-- Hard inquiries are made by lenders or credit card companies when you apply for a new line of credit, such as a loan, new credit card or mortgage.
+- Hard inquiries are made by lenders or credit card companies when you apply for a new line of credit, such as a loan, new credit card or home loan.

 - Soft inquiries are made by you or others for background check purposes (think potential employer or landlord).